RasaHQ/rasa/examples/restaurantbot/README.md

 # Restaurant Bot

+This example includes a file called `run.py`, which contains an example of how to use Rasa directly from your python code.

+## What’s inside this example?

 This example contains some training data and the main files needed to build an assistant on your local machine.
 The `restaurantbot` consists of the following files: